-The Faculty of Law at Victoria University of Wellington is New Zealand’s leading centre of academic legal research.
+Victoria’s Faculty of Law is New Zealand’s leading centre of academic legal research.

-In the recent PBRF (Performance Based Research Funding) evaluation, the Faculty is judged the best in the country.
+In the recent PBRF (Performance Based Research Funding) evaluation, the Faculty was judged the best in the country.
 View a complete list of our Faculty profiles.

-Read about a day in the life of a research-intensive Law School
+A day in the life of a research intensive Law School